 Seattle: Washington Park Arboretum

 Washington Park Arboretum is one of the largest gardens in the United States.
 Most of the paths are paved but there are some smaller side trails which are unpaved.
 All are easy for kids to enjoy.
-As of June 2020, the parking lots are closed.
-Street parking is available throughout the neighborhood.
+Parking lots and street parking are available.

 The Arboretum is an excellent spot not only to enjoy a walk but also to see beautiful trees, flowers, seasonal color and interest, and much more.
 Kids will especially enjoy looking for turtles in the pond, walking up to the gazebo, and counting the different colors of flowers.
 Be aware that children are not allowed to climb trees, though there are many tempting spots!